 - Canceling orders

 The moral of this story is that you don’t really need to obsess too much about the elusive Algorithm (duh duh duhnnnnn!).
 Posh has this; it’s what they do.
 But you do need to focus on what is seen as positive and negative and making sure you’re doing those things.

-I’ve recommended before to research how to optimize your closet activity such as using Lyn McLaughlin Cromar’s “30 Minute Method” (join us on Facebook in the Poshmark Analytics group to learn more!), using my SEO method, finding what works for you.
+I’ve recommended before to research how to optimize your closet activity such as using Lyn McLaughlin Cromar’s “30 Minute Method”, using my SEO method, finding what works for you.
 If listing and sharing in the wee hours of the morning is working for you – keep doing it!
 If you see a drop in activity that seems to have no explanation, ask yourself why – and be honest.
 Did you get into it with another Posher?
 Did you have a case opened against you?
 Did you drastically change what you normally do?
 Did you start using a bot?

 The great thing is – you’ll bounce back.
 If you got throttled (closet slowed down) because you were being a Bad Little Posher, concentrate on doing all the positive activities and things will get back to normal.
 The algorithms don’t hold a grudge y’all.
 They’re a few million steps down the road by the time you’ve figured out anything even happened.

 Remember: Posh is all about #PoshLove.
 If you succeed, Posh succeeds.
 They don’t want to intentionally slow down your business but they aren’t going to give you a boost if you’re not a positive member of the community either!
 Now, get back to work.
 That death pile isn’t going to list itself! 😊